CRAZYFAN125/My-First-FPS/README.md

 This Plasma Laser will meltdown enemys to their dead.

+#### Shield Injector

+This special Shield will make you invencible but it will hurt too (2% of live).
+While you have ammo it will give you protect.
+> When ammo is full it will make explotion that will damage and throw enemys away

 ##### Auto Cannon
 It is a momentary cannon that fires at the closest enemy, dealing 1.5 damage to enemies, unfortunately it fires a maximum of 10 bullets...